 Established in 1956, the Singapore American School (SAS) is an independent, non-profit, co-educational day school offering an American based curriculum for preschool through grade 12 expatriate students.
 Located on thirty-seven acres in the Woodlands area of Singapore, the purpose built and newly expanded school includes state-of -the-art facilities for students at all grade levels.
 Over 50 different nationalities are represented among the 3800 students attending SAS.
 The vision of the Singapore American School is to inspire a passion for learning, encourage emotional and intellectual vitality, and empower students with the confidence and courage to contribute to the global community and to achieve their dreams.

 The project began in April 2013, and was completed by June 2013, in less than three months total.
-SADA’s understanding of the migration paths of educational institutions and the necessity of maintaining strict and speedy timelines to avoid downtime during the school year aided in the Moline School District’s fast move to Google Apps for Education.
+SADA’s understanding of the migration paths of educational institutions and the necessity of maintaining strict and speedy timelines to avoid downtime during the school year aided in the Moline School District’s fast move to Google Workspace for Education.
 The transition went very smoothly, thanks to streamlined communication between both the Moline School District and SADA Systems.

 Results and Benefits

 “One of the best and biggest comments we’re getting is around mobility,” said Reid.
-The District’s former solution didn’t allow for much mobility, but with Google Apps for Education, mobility is utilized by faculty and staff across a range of devices from iPhones to Androids and Ipads.
-Now, Google Apps for Education’s anywhere/anytime access allows for District employees to communicate and collaborate from any location on the device of their choice.
+The District’s former solution didn’t allow for much mobility, but with Google Workspace for Education, mobility is utilized by faculty and staff across a range of devices from iPhones to Androids and Ipads.
+Now, Google Workspace for Education’s anywhere/anytime access allows for District employees to communicate and collaborate from any location on the device of their choice.
 The use of Google Docs and Drive has also been greatly beneficial for the District, with the ability to share and edit various policies and procedures between departments, District-wide.
 Students also benefit from using Drive – instead of having multiple documents on different servers, students are able to share out Docs based on teams.
 And with Google Vault, Reid is able to eliminate the 5-6 hours a week he spent managing their former email archiving solution (which sometimes took up to 6 hours a day to manage if there was an issue).